 The quality of the Real-Time media over IP network is greatly impacted by the quality of the network connectivity, but especially by the amount of:

 Latency This is the time it takes to get an IP packet from point A to point B on the network.
-This network propagation delay is essentially tied to physical distance between the two points and the speed of light, including additional overhead taken by the various routers in between.
+This network propagation delay is tied to physical distance between the two points and the speed of light, including extra overhead taken by the various routers in between.
 Latency is measured as one-way or Round-trip Time (RTT).

 Packet Loss This is often defined as a percentage of packets that are lost in a given window of time.
 Packet loss directly affects audio quality—from small, individual lost packets having almost no impact, to back-to-back burst losses that cause complete audio cut-out.

 Inter-packet arrival jitter or simply jitter This is the average change in delay between successive packets.
 Most modern VoIP software including Microsoft Teams can adapt to some levels of jitter through buffering.
 It's only when the jitter exceeds the buffering that a participant will notice the effects of jitter.